kubeflow/website/content/en/docs/gke/deploy/management-setup.md

 Your management cluster directory contains the following files and directories:

-- **Makefile** is a file that define rules to automate deployment process.
+- **Makefile** is a file that defines rules to automate deployment process.
 You can refer to [GNU make documentation](https://www.gnu.org/software/make/manual/make.html#Introduction) for more introduction.
 The Makefile we provide is designed to be user maintainable.
 You are encouraged to read, edit and maintain it to suit your own deployment customization needs.

 - **upstream** is a directory containing kustomize packages for deploying your management cluster